-There are 16 Métro lines (lignes) (1-14, 3bis and 7bis) on which trains travel all day at intervals of a few minutes between 5AM and 12:30AM (Saturday night/Sunday morning: 01:30AM), stopping at all stations on the line.
-Times for trains can be seen on an electronic scroll board above the platform.
+The very first thing that you need to know is that there are 16 Métro lines (lignes) (1-14, 3bis and 7bis) on which trains travel all day at intervals of a few minutes between 5AM and 12:30AM (Saturday night/Sunday morning: 01:30AM), stopping at all stations on the line.
+Times for the trains can be seen on an electronic scroll board above the platform – they are hard to miss, don’t worry.
 Line 14, which is fully automated, is called the Méteor.

-The lines are named according to the names of their terminal stations (those at the end of the line).
-If you ask the locals about directions they will answer something like: “take line number n toward “end station 1”, change at “station”, take the line nn toward “end station 2″ etc.” The lines are also colour-coded.
+Also, keep in mind that the metro Paris lines are named according to the names of their terminal stations (those at the end of the line).
+If you ask the locals about directions, they will answer something like: “take line number n toward “end station 1”, change at “station”, take the line nn toward “end station 2″ etc.” The lines are also colour-coded.